Ambassador programme

 You're listed as an ambassador, with early access and a direct line to shape what we build next.
 Full price, always — the credential is never discounted.

 Renewal is the point.
 Adaptive Fitness credentials expire and must be re-earned.
-Ambassadorships work the same way.
+Ambassadors will need to reapply annually.
 That's not friction — it's what makes the badge worth something.

 Two hard rules.
 Ambassadors never discount the credential, and never denigrate the brand.
 Breaking either rule — in our judgement — ends the ambassadorship immediately.
 Everything else is in the public terms, which apply equally to everyone.